 Innovation and the use of cutting-edge technology keep JAA at the forefront of quality senior care in the heart of the urban core of Pittsburgh.

 Financial support for today’s JAA was initially rooted in being a grateful recipient agency of the Jewish Federation of Greater Pittsburgh, the Jewish Healthcare Foundation, and the United Way of Southwestern PA.
-Donations through JAA’s capital campaign, Life & Legacy planned giving program, personal Yahrzeit memorials, annual giving and more keep JAA growing and thriving in today’s ever-changing culture of senior care.
+Donations through JAA’s capital campaign, Life & Legacy planned giving program, personal Yahrzeit memorials, annual giving and more sustain JAA in today’s ever-changing culture of senior care.

 Explore more about us: